Fretboard Set Up

 21. Polish the fretboard wood again with the buffing wheel.

-22. Oil the fingerboard with fret board oil and wipe clean.
+22. Oil the fingerboard with Stewmac fingerboard oil.

-24. Adjust the nut height so the string height it about 1mm above the first fret
+24. Adjust the nut height so the string height it about the height of a zero fret after cutting the string slots.

 25. Put a straight edge between the nut and saddle held up on a 2.5mm spacer laid on the 12th fret, and mark where the straight edge hits the saddle.